Not-Leader/xonotic-guix/README.md

 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"

 # --- > put your id_rsa.pub into /root/.ssh/authorized_keys
-# also add your root account's id_rsa.pub, if you want to run cronjob backups that preserve ownership
+# also add your root account's id_rsa.pub, if you want to run cronjob backups

 # keeps things all in one place
 rm -r /var/www/html